Software

 To begin, let’s review a basic definition of a SOC report:

-It’s the resulting report from an independent audit of internal controls performed by a public accounting firm.
-The report will attest to the existence and effectiveness, for type II audits, of controls specified by the company being audited (your vendor).
-Basically, the report should tell you if your vendor has the right controls in place to safeguard your data and if those safeguards are actually working, based on the scope and type of the audit as determined by the vendor.
+It’s the resulting report from an independent examination of internal controls following the SSAE 18 standard issued by the American Institute of Certified Public Accountants (AICPA).
+The report will attest to the existence and effectiveness, for type II audits, of controls specified by the company being examined (your vendor).
+Basically, the report should tell you if your third-party vendor has the right controls in place to safeguard your data and if those safeguards are actually working, based on the scope and type of the examination as determined by the vendor.

-What Is the Purpose of a SOC Report?
+What Is the Purpose of a Third-Party Vendor SOC Report?

-First and foremost, a third-party SOC report is produced to confirm whether a vendor’s controls are in place and operating effectively for type II audits or identify if there are any control exceptions.
-Controls refer to security measures the vendor has implemented to ensure data is protected.
+First and foremost, a third-party vendor SOC report is produced to confirm whether a vendor’s controls are in place and operating effectively for type II examinations or identify if there are any control exceptions, which are occurrences where a control did not operate effectively during the period.
+Controls refer to governance and technical practices the vendor has implemented to measure whether their objectives have been achieved.

-Aside from simply confirming controls, a SOC report can serve other purposes such as:
+Aside from simply confirming controls, a third-party vendor SOC report can serve other purposes such as:

-1. An opportunity to verify independent testing of controls has been completed
+1. Gives an opportunity to verify that independent testing of controls has been completed

 2. Provides an overview of the product/service you’re using